Estimates for eigenvalues of the Neumann and Steklov problems: Introduction

 When $p=2m-1$, $m\in\mathbb{N}$,

-where $H^2(\Omega)$ denotes the Sobolev space of functions in $L^2(\Omega)$ with derivatives up to order $2$ in $L^2(\Omega)$, $\overline{\n}$ is gradient operator on $\Omega$, and $u_j$ is the eigenfunction of the eigenvalue $\Gamma_j$.
-Here, volume elements in (\ref{a7}) and (\ref{a8}) have been dropped. \emph{ For convenience, we will drop the integral measures for all integrals except it is necessary}.
-For $p=2$, by the min-max principle, one can deduce that the $k$-th nonzero eigenvalue of (\ref{a6}) is no larger than the square of the $k$-th nonzero Neumann eigenvalue of the Laplacian, and so by using Schwarz inequality and (\ref{a3}), we infer that
+where $u_j$ is the eigenfunction of the eigenvalue $\Gamma_{j}(\Omega)$.
+Besides, the eigenfunction $u_{1}$ of $\Gamma_{1}(\Omega)=0$ should be nonzero constant function. \\ (5) For $p=2$, by the min-max principle, one can deduce that the $k$-th nonzero eigenvalue of (\ref{a6}) is not larger than the square of the $k$-th nonzero Neumann eigenvalue of the Laplacian, and so by using Schwarz inequality and (\ref{a3}), we infer that

+(6) We have noticed that Provenzano \cite{lp} discussed the Dirichlet and the Neumann eigenvalues of the poly-harmonic operator $\(-\ov{\D}\)^{p}$ in the space $H^{p}(\Omega)$, with $\Omega\subset\mathbb{R}^n$ a bounded domain such that the embedding $H^{p}(\Omega)\subset L^{2}(\Omega)$ is compact, and successfully gave a relation between Dirichlet eigenvalues and Neumann eigenvalues therein -- the $(k+p)$-th Neumann eigenvalue is \emph{strictly less} than the $k$-th Dirichlet eigenvalue for all $k,p\in\mathbb{N}$.
+However, the boundary conditions proposed therein are different from the ones we have used in (\ref{a6}).
+In fact, Provenzano's boundary conditions proposed in \cite{lp} are